 - Since Hawaii is one of your favorite spots to visit, have you ever attempted to surf?
 I did it once, almost broke my teeth on the front of the board and said, okay, I tried that once, that’ll be it.
 It looks so easy to see the surfers moving around the waves like that, though.

-- Favorite military movie?
+- Favorite prep school movie?
 Well, I’ve seen Top Gun because doesn’t everyone who wants to be a Navy pilot, but there’s so many things wrong with it.
 My favorite of all time, though, is Saving Private Ryan.

 - Sports?
 I’ve played soccer at Farragut for two years.
 Also, cross country and track.